-Hannah Conwell was born on January 8th, 1995 in Naples, Florida, and spent the entirety of her adolescent years’ within reach of the beach and Gulf Shore.
+Hannah Conwell spent the entirety of her adolescent years’ within reach of the Gulf Shore, but has recently spent the past five years discovering New York City.

 Her degree took her to London, England, where she continued her studies on victim advocacy as well as the arts.
 There she enrolled in course focused on theatre studies and creative writing.
 For the first time in the twenty years of her life, Hannah felt at home within herself and her studies while living in a foreign country